charlourdes/spending-analyser/README.md

 # Spending Analyser

-Hello, thank you for considering my application, I have enjoyed doing this task and hope you like what I have come up with!
+Hello, and thank you for considering my application.
+I have really enjoyed working on this task and hope you like what I have come up with!

 I chose the Spending Analyser task.